zorbathegreek/Gasifier-Production/README.md

 </form>
 <hr>
 <br>
 These gasifiers produce charcoal while you cook your food.
-The char can and should be used in agriculture as [Terra Preta](https://en.wikipedia.org/wiki/Terra_preta), in order to reduce the CO2 concentration of the atmosphere.
+The char can and should be used in agriculture as [Terra Preta](https://en.wikipedia.org/wiki/Terra_preta) as a carbon sink, in order to reduce the CO2 concentration of the atmosphere.
 [More details here](https://www.biochar.info/biochar.terra-preta.cfml) or check the posts below.